 Perhaps the most important factor in deciding which projector you buy is your budget.

-As mentioned before, 4k projectors are no longer a luxury item for the super-rich.
+As mentioned before, 4k ultra short throw laser projector are no longer a luxury item for the super-rich.
 They are becoming an affordable option that anyone can access, particularly through crowdfunding sites and brands that offer day-to-day high quality tech.
 This doesn’t mean that projectors are cheap.
 You pay more for 4K UHD because of the incredibly pixel density and remarkable picture quality that fills your field of vision.
 To not see any of the image structure and to be able to sit closer to the screen, you can’t use a regular 1080p Full HD projector.

 Ultimately then, bear in mind when establishing your budget that you’re future-proofing your tech, and making a great investment.
 Spending the money now will save you money in the future, as you won’t have to upgrade your projector when new technology catches up with 4k.